Spiritreader/Avior/README.md

 Setup
 ======

+## Installation

+Extract all contents into

 ## DVB Media Server Configuration

 Parameter Tasks ("Aufgaben") for Recording Service:
 {SOURCE_FILE}" "{TITLE}" "{SUBTITLE}"
+Select an executable and choose "Recording Infuser Windows.exe"

 Also make sure logfiles are ticked in the main configuration.